Assembly Line Balancing

 Moving a task in an Excel file is easy.
-Determining and communicating the part delivery and tool location changes as well as work instruction refinement and deployment that follow a task reassignment is more challenging and time-consuming.
+Determining and communicating the part delivery and tool location changes, as well as work instruction refinement and deployment that follow a task reassignment, is more challenging and time-consuming.

 Do you know what the impact on each operator will be when your model mix changes?

-Whether your production plan continuously changes due to a stream of custom orders or your model mix changes a few times a year, it's not easy to understand the impact such changes will have or to be able to compare different alternatives in preparation of those changes.
+Whether your production plan continuously changes due to a stream of custom orders or your model mix changes a few times a year, it's not easy to understand the impact such changes will have or to be able to compare different alternatives in preparation for those changes.